ashleyalmay/web-sprint-challenge-advanced-react/README.md

 #### Testing the Checkout Form

-- [ ] Build out the tests listed in `CheckoutForm.test.js`.
+- [done] Build out the tests listed in `CheckoutForm.test.js`.
 You will need to make sure they are testing what the test title implies they are testing
 - [ ] Make sure the tests are passing, and make sure you can cause the tests to fail purposefully, so that you know the tests are truly working

 <hr/>